 Today you'll drive to Udaipur, stopping en route at Ranakpur where you'll view the famous Jain temples.
 The temples are over 500 years old, and very well preserved.
 They are also unique in style and design; their ceilings carved with fine lace-like foliate scrollwork and geometric patterns.
 Their domes are carved in concentric bands, and the brackets connecting the dome base with the top are covered with figures of deities.
 After the stop continue your drive to Udaipur.

-In the afternoon, take a leisurely cruise in small boats on the serene and beautiful Lake Pichola.
-Experience the fascinating Jagmandir Palace on the lake's island, and then spend time in the bustling market that sprawls behind the City Palace Complex.
+In the afternoon, take a leisurely cruise across Lake Pichola.
+Experience the fascinating Jagmandir Palace on the lake's island, and spend time in the bustling market that sprawls behind the City Palace Complex.

 Depart India/Arrive UK

 After breakfast, transfer to the airport to board your day flight back to the UK, before continuing your onward journey home.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.

 Choose between a free cultural, dining or spa experience